cahirwpz/mimiker/wiki/docs/onboarding_note.md

 - `build/` elements of build system, parts shared by all Makefiles
 - `etc/` system configuration files and scripts, installed in `/sysroot`
   - `etc/group` group permissions file
-- `include/` folder with all of header files for programs ran in User and Kernel Space.
+- `include/` folder with all the header files for programs ran in User and Kernel Space.
 Goes straight to `sysroot/`.
-That one has most of incoherences, because everyting here is compatible with NetBSD and standard C library.
+That one has most of the incoherences, because everything here is compatible with NetBSD and standard C library.
   - `include/dev/` description of hardware registers and struct definitions.
-Vast majority of contained files has been aquired.
-Everything that concerns drivers is located here.
+Vast majority of contained files has been acquired.
+Everything that concerns drivers are located here.
   - `include/mips/` and `/include/aarch64` parts depending on architecture,
-    partly aquired, available for Kernel
+    partly acquired, available for Kernel
-  - `include/sys/` hearders mostly for Kernel, but with parts dedicated for User Space
+  - `include/sys/` headers mostly for Kernel, but with parts dedicated for User Space
 - `lib/` User Space libraries ported from NetBSD, but only those we need
   - `lib\csu\` files `crt0` ("C runtime 0") describing program life before
-  `main` function a nd after calling `return` at the end
+  `main` function and after calling `return` at the end
   - `\lib\libc` C library files, parts that depend on architecture are written in Assembly
 - `sys/` contains Kernel files